Reghina Apostolova: Accusations of fraud

-On 16 September 2019, the interim general prosecutor asked the Parliament to lift the parliamentary immunity to Apostolova and Marina Tauber, which the parliament approved the same day.
-The two were detained shortly after by the officers of the National Anticorruption Center, being accused of involvement in the "robbery of the century".
-Apostolova claims that she is not guilty.
+On 16 September 2019, the acting Prosecutor General requested that Parliament lift Apostolova’s parliamentary immunity, which Parliament approved the same day.
+She and Marina Tauber were subsequently detained by the National Anticorruption Center on suspicion of involvement in the bank fraud case.
+Apostolova denied the allegations.

-She had been placed under judicial control in October.
+She was placed under judicial control in October 2019.

-During the hearings, she was admitted to the hospital, where it was established that she had suffered a stroke.
+During hearings, she was hospitalised, where she was reported to have suffered a stroke.

-On 2 October 2020, both Apostolova and Tauber were removed from the criminal prosecution, and were therefore acquitted.
+On 2 October 2020, Apostolova and Tauber were removed from criminal prosecution and were no longer subject to charges in the case.